Water Heater Temperature

 The thermostat adjusting screw

-is located at the bottom of the
+is located at the

 thermostat, just above the element.